iacob28/Bash_SSH_Script/README.md

 # Bash_SSH_Script
-This is a bash script to manage multiple linux server for an easy connection to a specific server
+This is a bash script to manage multiple linux servers for an easy connection to a specific server